Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Dawnstar carriage driver apparently thinks that standing inside his carriage, instead of sitting on the seat is a great place to stand (his horse is disconnected too)
 * Hemming Blackbriar is wearing a Khajiit Mask :)
 * College NPCs cannot clear steps leaving Winterhold in order to walk to Saarthal
-* "Ancient Mudcrab" [NPC_:8B056F89] from depths of skyrim missing Requiem's natural mudcrab armor
+* Ancient Mudcrab [NPC_:8B056F89] from depths of skyrim missing Requiem's natural mudcrab armor
-* Borkul "Borkul the Beast" [NPC_:0001338A] If he dies during escape from cidhna mine * his body lies dead forever (missing cleanup script)
+* Borkul the Beast [NPC_:0001338A] If he dies during escape from cidhna mine - his body lies dead forever (missing cleanup script)
 * Bull & betty netch's have calf armor & calf netch  [NPC_:0402857F] has the adult.
 * Gerda has oldwoman voice
 * Guards should carry Torches at Night